coredds/GoHoliday/CONTRIBUTING.md

-# Contributing to GoHolidays
+# Contributing to goholidays

-Thank you for your interest in contributing to GoHolidays!
+Thank you for your interest in contributing to goholidays!
 This document provides guidelines for contributing to the project.

 ## Development Setup